vickyzhoujy/w22/_lab/lab02.md

-# Implement and submit a simple C++ program
+# Clone a github repo, add a simple C++ program, submit on Gradescope

-## Step 1: Open a Terminal and write a "Hello World" program
+## Step 1: Open a Terminal on CSIL

-In this assignment, we'll be working on your CSIL/ECI/CoE to edit and compile a simple C++ program.
+In this assignment, we'll be working on your CSIL/ECI/CoE to:
+* clone a GitHub repo
+* edit and compile a simple C++ program
+* add that C++ program to your repo
+* submit it to Gradescope for grading

 The first step in every assignment where you work on CSIL/ECI/CoE is to open a <b>terminal window on CSIL</b>.